Finding affordable van insurance for convicted drivers

 How do driving convictions work?

 If you commit a criminal offence on the road, you’ll be fined by the courts and your driving record will be endorsed.
-These endorsements can stay on your driving record for four or 11 years, depending on which offence you committed, and you’ll also get penalty points on your licence.
+These endorsements can stay on your driving record for 4 or 11 years, depending on which offence you committed.
+You’ll also get penalty points on your licence.

 Driving penalty codes

 Each driving offence and its corresponding endorsement has a unique code and a set number of penalty points attached.
 The penalty points can be given as an exact number or a range of numbers.

 Here are the most commonly declared driving penalty codes*:

 Exceeding the statutory speed limit on a public road

 Exceeding the speed limit on a motorway